Tokenization

 General description of the tokenization model.

-In Nexus we manage the token issuing through issuer accounts, which are basically accounts that hold the balances regarding any token issued from the native crypto of the blockchain.
+In Nexus we manage token issuing through issuer accounts, which are specialized accounts that hold the balances of native cryptocurrency required for token operations on the respective blockchain.

 Token

-A token is a digital asset that can be created to give another asset an economic value.
-For instance, a token called BURGER could represent a token used to pay the delivery services online, which has a fixed known value and can be used to pay for the food.
+A token is a digital asset that can be created to represent economic value tied to another asset.
+For instance, a token called BURGER could represent a digital payment method for food delivery services, with a fixed known value that can be used to pay for meals.

 External Tokens

-A token is defined as external within Nexus if its transaction envelope signing required by this token, cannot be done internally by Nexus, due to its private key used for signing not being stored within Nexus.
+A token is defined as external within Nexus if the transaction envelope signing required by this token cannot be done internally by Nexus, due to its private key not being stored within Nexus.

-An external token in Nexus can be set up by creating the token independent of Nexus, and then adding it to Nexus by going to the portal and selecting the Add External button.
-During this action, Nexus asks for the token's address, but note the token's private key is never shared with Nexus.
-This means all future transaction envelope signing required by the token, cannot be done internally by Nexus, and will have to be done externally by the client independent of Nexus.
+Setup Process: An external token can be set up by creating the token independently of Nexus, then adding it to Nexus through the portal by selecting the Add External button.
+During this process, Nexus requests the token's address, but the token's private key is never shared with Nexus.

 Internal Tokens

-A token is defined as internal within Nexus if its transaction envelope signing required by this token, can be done internally by Nexus, due to its private key used for signing being stored within Nexus.
+A token is defined as internal within Nexus if the transaction envelope signing required by this token can be done internally by Nexus, due to its private key being stored within Nexus.
 An internal token in Nexus can be set up in two different ways:

 Creating an internal token

-This functionality is available for currency pegged tokens and for asset pegged tokens.
+This functionality is available for both currency pegged tokens and asset pegged tokens.

 Importing an internal token

-Import an internal token into Nexus, by creating it independent of Nexus, and then importing it into Nexus by going to the portal and selecting the import internal button.
+Import an internal token into Nexus by creating it independently of Nexus, then importing it into Nexus through the portal by selecting the import internal button.

-This functionality is only available for currency pegged tokens, and not asset pegged.
+Availability: This functionality is only available for currency pegged tokens, and not asset pegged tokens.

 NOTE

-Imported internal tokens supports the separation of token ownership and the operational token activities.
-It is especially relevant in regulated environments where ownership should be connected to the license holder, for example electronic money tokens (EMTs) under MiCAR regulations.
+Imported internal tokens support the separation of token ownership and operational token activities.
+This is especially relevant in regulated environments where ownership should be connected to the license holder, for example electronic money tokens (EMTs) under MiCAR regulations.
 By importing a token, ownership still sits with the client due to the creator address' private key not being stored in Nexus.
-The creator's address can at any stage be used to change the token's reserve account, to remove any access which Nexus had to the token.
+The creator's address can at any stage be used to change the token's operational control, to remove any access which Nexus had to the token.

 NOTE